-An employee absent by reason of quarantine shall be paid full salary for such period provided the quarantine was incurred as a result of employment in the employee's regular position.
+An employee absent by reason of quarantine will be paid full salary for such period provided the quarantine was incurred as a result of his or her employment in his or her regular position.
 This allowance will not be charged to the accumulated leave for personal disability.